Want help with going Bankrupt a second time? Give us a call (0800 044 3194) or complete the form below to speak to one of our experts

-Whatever the reason you are legally allowed to go bankrupt twice if you want to.
-The Court will accept your application as long as you are insolvent.
 There is no time restriction on when you can apply.
 As such it is even possible to go through the process within a year or two of your last discharge.

-Will you be forced to sell your home if you go bankrupt twice?
+Will you be forced to sell your home if you go Bankrupt Twice?

 You do not automatically have to sell your home if you go bankrupt twice.
 The rules in this area are the same whether you are going bankrupt for the first or subsequent times.

 If there is little or no equity in your property there is minimal risk.
 You will still need to buy back your beneficial interest from the Official Receiver.
 However that can be done for a relatively small payment.

 There will be more of a problem if you have a larger amount of equity.
 If you are unable to release this in any other way you might face having to sell your home.